mirzawaqasahmed/f5-big-iq-lab/docs/class04/module3/lab2.rst

 Use ``bigiq1dcd.example.com`` for hostname, ``10.1.10.6/24`` for self-ip, ``time.nist.gov`` for NTP server and ``Thisisthemasterkey#1234`` for master key.

-When going through the SYSTEN PERSONALITY screen, make sure you select the **BIG-IQ Data Collection Device**
+When going through the SYSTEM PERSONALITY screen, make sure you select the **BIG-IQ Data Collection Device**

 .. image:: ../pictures/module3/img_module3_lab2_1.png
   :align: center